atiyo/gray_scott/README.md

-# Simulation of the Gray-Scott Equations with Spatial Inhomogeneity in Julia
+# Simulation of the Gray-Scott Equations with Spatial Heterogeneity in Julia

 The [Gray-Scott](http://mrob.com/pub/comp/xmorphia/) system comprises of two coupled partial differential equations.
 Small changes in its parameters can